 The Alliance for Affordable Internet brings together prominent players from the private sector, public sector, and civil society to provide a unified voice and coordinated focus in addressing the shared goal of open, affordable access to the Internet in the developing world.
+By building local and global multi-stakeholder coalitions that work through a combination of advocacy, research and knowledge sharing, A4AI seeks to drive the policy change necessary to reduce prices and make universal, affordable access a reality.

-Our ultimate goal is to raise Internet penetration rates to at least 40% across all countries.
-We hope to achieve this by dramatically increasing both mobile and fixed-line Internet access affordability, with a focus on the UN Broadband Commission Broadband Target of entry-level broadband services priced at less than 5% of average monthly income.
-While numerous other factors limit Internet adoption (including last-mile coverage, literacy, relevant local content, availability of electricity, IT literacy, etc.), the Alliance is specifically focused on affordability as a centralized issue that can most benefit from a coordinated effort.
+Our ultimate goal is to reduce broadband prices and enable the billions still offline around the world to afford Internet access.
+We hope to achieve this by working towards a "1 for 2" target - that is, 1GB of mobile broadband priced at less than 2% of GNI per capita.
+While numerous other factors limit Internet adoption (including last-mile coverage, literacy, relevant local content, availability of electricity, IT literacy, etc.), the Alliance is specifically focused on affordability as a centralised issue that can most benefit from a coordinated effort.

 The Alliance publishes recommendations on policy and regulatory best practices; produces country ratings, undertakes research, and develops case studies to bolster the evidence base; and encourages systemic change through deep country engagements along with a range of incentives.
 Our regulatory best practice recommendations reflect what we believe are the most effective approaches to achieve affordability by encouraging competition and lowering cost structures.
-However, we are supportive of other approaches which are successful in achieving the same affordability targets.
+However, we are also supportive of other approaches which are successful in achieving the same affordability targets.